 If you are using Internet Explorer or are having problems viewing the video, please click here.

-I’ve been living in China full time now for over 12 years, and it is my pleasure to offer in this 2 minute video, some tips about how to evaluate Chinese suppliers.
+I’ve been living in China full time now for over 12 years, and it is my pleasure to offer in this 2 minute video, some tips about how to manage projects and ensure quality.

 See you next time.
 Wishing you successful China sourcing!